Emfuleni washing away our human rights

 In addition, the Department of Water and Sanitation has failed to make public the water quality reports for the past 3 years leaving citizens uncertain of the quality of the water they are drinking.

 OUTA has since conducted its own water quality tests at nine major water sources which provide the bulk of Gauteng's water supply to give residents a clear indication of the quality of water they are drinking.
-For information about OUTA’s water testing project and to support this project visit www.outa.co.za
+Click here for more information and to support OUTA’s water testing project.